 – Learning the basic movements. to

 – Implementing those same movements with a partner in a self-defense or sparring situation, and

 – Repeating those movements in the air in a form with proper knowledge of the move’s usefulness and effectiveness!

 Principle #2 – You learn martial arts material more effectively when you know what it is for:

 By learning the self-defense and sparring applications of the form, they student has no problem memorizing the moves they learn because they have a complete understanding of their use.
 The curriculum is based on practical and functional use of skills.

 Principle #3 – Disguised Repetition:

 As we discussed earlier, repetition is the mother of skill.
-With the AMAI curriculum, your students get to practice the same material over and over (repetition), however they will do this on bags, on each other, and in the air.
-There is NO down time in students learning!
-With less memory and more disguised repetition built into the training curriculum, AMAI members will have a number of benefits.
+Students get to practice the same material over and over (repetition), however they will do this on bags, on one another, and in the air.
+There is NO down time in students’ learning!
+With less memory and more disguised repetition built into the training curriculum, students will have a number of benefits.

 – More efficient martial artists.
 Flat out, if you have more time to train, while spending less time on memory – – – you will become better, faster.

 – The time it takes you to learn how to defend yourself is truly reduced.